There are two kinds of boundary violations: overt and covert.

 This is a Trojan boundary violation.

 Once inside the gates, in order to get what you want without relational responsibility or accountability, you gaslight her, manipulate those around you both, tell different versions of reality to different people, keep her feeling unstable and off balance, and create uncertainty, confusion, and instability.
-Abusers can do this while hiding this deceit from everyone else, doing it on a narrowband channel that only the survivor perceives, so those around them do not understand what is going wrong.
+People who have a lifetime of knee-jerk practice in using manipulation to get their needs met, or who engage in these kinds of actions reflexively and even unconsciously, can be so practiced at it that it becomes second nature to them.
+This can happen so quietly that it occurs while hiding this deceit from everyone around them, doing it on a narrowband channel that only the survivor experiences, so those around them do not understand what is going wrong.

 If the abuser’s need for control or inner need to keep the women they fuck off balance and confused contradicts their constructed image as an ally or a feminist, everyone will only see this ‘great feminist dude’ and a ‘crazy unstable woman.’
 Be very, very wary of this combination when you see men who self-promote as feminists who appear to have ‘mysteriously unstable’ partners.
 By controlling public perception and taking advantage of cultural conditioning to disbelieve women and femmes, abusers can silence and confuse those they harm, even as they work on her psyche to prevent her from even understanding how badly they are acting towards her.

 If you have an ingrained sense of panic at ever acting accountable or having anyone see you vulnerable, it may feel safer for you to try to destroy her rather than relinquish control.
 So you are deceitful about very important things, and then are dishonest about being dishonest.
 You get her to open up sexually to you by saying all the right words even as your words are internally contradictory or bear no resemblance to reality or to your behaviour.
-You manipulate and triangulate your social circle, preemptively and subtly twisting reality to get people around her to percieve her as unreliable even while you act loving to her face, preemptively gaining control in that people’s willingness to believe her is damaged long before she ever comes into words about what is happening.
+You manipulate and triangulate your social circle, preemptively and subtly twisting reality to get people around her to percieve her as unreliable by subtly dropping little hints about how “crazy” she is to them when she is not around, preemptively gaining control through priming people’s willingness to see women as unreliable long before she ever comes into words about what is happening.

 These kinds of abusers believe they are entitled to be thought of a certain way – as an ally, as a feminist – regardless of how they actually act, or how the person they presume to be allies with actually feels about it.